This post may contain affiliate links.

 - Special soil requirements they will do best in?

 - When can seedlings be planted outside? (know your hardiness zone and last frost date, this will determine how far in advance you plant your seeds indoors, most take right around 6 weeks to get going so you count backwards from your last frost date.)

 1. Gather all the proper supplies from the supplies list above (soil, seed trays, vermiculite, dome lids, plant tags, SEEDS, etc.).

 2. Before you fill your trays with soil, moisten it until it is thoroughly damp but not soaking wet.
 This makes it easier to work with and you won’t have to water as much once the seeds are in their new home.

 3. Fill your cell packs to the top with soil, tap them so they settle and so no air pockets are left but DO NOT pack down.
 You want the soil to be workable.

 4. Label – I like to label BEFORE I plant just in case I forget what I’m planting.
 Haha.
 But really, I do feel like it’s helpful!
 I write the plant name, variety, and date on wooden tags like these.

 5. IMPORTANT: Make holes in each cell using your finger, a pencil or a dibbler.
 The general rule of thumb is to plant the seed twice as deep as it is wide (diameter).
 However, be sure to always reference your individual seed packets for this specific info.
 Some will require darkness to germinate and should be covered while some require light and will germinate better sitting right on the soil surface!

-6. Drop 1-2 seeds in each hole until the entire tray is full.
+6. Drop 2-3 seeds in each hole until the entire tray is full.
 If you have super tiny seeds (like Snapdragon) I suggest licking the tip of a toothpick and picking them up that way, it works!
 Multiple seeds gives you a higher success rate since some seeds own’t germinate, you will thin them later!

 7. Cover the tray with a light dusting of vermiculite making sure all cells are covered.